-If a dispute cannot be resolved through negotiation or mediation, we have experience litigating before the state and federal courts and arbitrating disputes before the American Arbitration Association (“AAA”), the Financial Industry Regulatory Authority (“FINRA”), the Independent Film and Television Alliance (“IFTA”), the Judicial Arbitration and Mediation Services (“JAMS”), and the International Chamber of Commerce (“ICC”).
+We take a close look at the client’s circumstances to identify strategies that will best resolve the dispute.
+Sometimes, it may be as easy as sending a demand letter to remind the other side of their obligations.
+We can pursue solutions amicably, if preferred, through negotiation or mediation.
+If that does not work, our litigation team has substantial experience arguing before New York state and federal courts and arbitrating disputes before the American Arbitration Association (“AAA”), the Financial Industry Regulatory Authority (“FINRA”), the Independent Film and Television Alliance (“IFTA”), the Judicial Arbitration and Mediation Services (“JAMS”) and the International Chamber of Commerce (“ICC”).

 For more information on our Disputes services, or to speak with an experienced NYC Disputes attorney Contact Us